 The Chill cut into the Missouri lead when Cameron Cooper scored in the third period, but less than two minutes later, Courtney found the back of the net to make it 4-1.
 Thinel and Castonguay assisted on Courtney’s goal.

-Page 2 of 2 - “Courts' goal was very big,” Hillman said, “because it kind of righted the ship and restored some calm.
+“Courts' goal was very big,” Hillman said, “because it kind of righted the ship and restored some calm.
 A three-goal lead is much bigger than a two-goal lead, and scoring right after an opponent scores is always big.

 “Chezy (Pszenyczny) came back and made his presence felt.
 We have him on the same line he played on when he was suspended and he comes out and scores to open the game.
 It should be a nice bus ride back to the Events Center.”